ukusormus/ci-security/ci-security-slides.md

-# Security safeguards in Continuous Integration
+## Security safeguards in Continuous Integration

+Agenda:

+- 0:00: Theory and lab introduction
+- 0:10: Labs about GitHub Actions and dependencies
+- 1:00: Check the lab solutions
+- 1:05: Labs about development and infrastructure
+- 2:00: Check the lab solutions
+- 2:05: Labs about testing live target and next steps
+- 2:45: Check the lab solutions
+- 3:00: the end

 Rinorragi & Co